 Six Sigma was first introduced in the 1980s as a set of tools geared to process improvement.
 The term itself comes from the rating of manufacturing process maturity, expressed by the Greek letter sigma.
 Motorola, an American communications company that developed six manufacturing goals, registered them as Six Sigma tools.
 Six Sigma is named after a statistical concept where a process only produces 3.4 defects per million opportunities (DPMO).
 Six Sigma can therefore be also viewed of as a goal, where processes consistently encounter fewer defects.

 To help ensure the success of Six Sigma, keep these principles in mind:

 The goal of these principles can be described in terms of increase and reduction.
 Any project incorporating Six Sigma principles should experience an increase in profits and customer satisfaction, reducing costs, pollution, and process cycle time.

 There are quite a few similarities between the two methodologies.
 For both, the value is defined by the customers through their direct experience.
 Data is collected to assess performance.
 Both approaches are widely used in different fields, far beyond the original manufacturing domain, and their implementation leads to waste and variation reduction.

 On the other hand, the differences between Lean and Six Sigma are complementary.
-While Lean principles focus on reducing waste, Six Sigma’s focus is on variation.
+While Lean principles focus on reducing or eliminating waste, Six Sigma’s focus is on variation.
 In both cases, the efficiency is improved.
 Where Six Sigma uses statistical analytical techniques, Lean relies on visual techniques.
 Process changes are implemented through a revised value stream map in Lean processes, while Six Sigma implements changes by modifying setup procedures and measurement systems.